tidwall/finn/README.md

 Finn is a fast and simple framework for building [Raft](https://raft.github.io/) implementations in Go.
 It uses [Redcon](https://github.com/tidwall/redcon) for the network transport and [Hashicorp Raft](https://github.com/hashicorp/raft).
 There is also the option to use [LevelDB](https://github.com/syndtr/goleveldb), [BoltDB](https://github.com/boltdb/bolt) or [FastLog](https://github.com/tidwall/raft-fastlog) for log persistence.

-*This project has been archived.
-Please check out [Uhaha](https://github.com/tidwall/uhaha) for a fitter, happier, more productive Raft framework.*

 Features
 --------